okta/okta-mobile-swift/Samples/WebSignIn/README.md

 ## Abstract

-Add web-based sign in and single sign-on that uses the token exchange flow from the OAuth 2.0 specification with the WebAuthenticationUI Library.
+Add web-based sign in and single sign-on that uses the token exchange flow from the OAuth 2.0 specification with the BrowserSignin Library.

 ## Overview

 The Okta Client SDK for Swift provides a libraries and utility classes that manage standard sign-on flows.
-The `WebAuthentication` class manages the web-based sign-on process, while the `TokenExchangeFlow` class manages the OAuth 2.0 token exchange flow used to implement Single Sign On (SSO).
+The `BrowserSignin` class manages the web-based sign-on process, while the `TokenExchangeFlow` class manages the OAuth 2.0 token exchange flow used to implement Single Sign On (SSO).

 The sample contains two different targets: